Stochastic Population Update Can Provably Be Helpful in Multi-Objective Evolutionary Algorithms: Running Time Analysis of SMS-EMOA

-In this section, we analyze the expected running time of SMS-EMOA in Algorithm~1 for solving the \ojzj\ problem.
-Note that the running time of EAs is often measured by the number of fitness evaluations, the most time-consuming step in the evolutionary process.
-As SMS-EMOA generates only one offspring solution in each generation, its running time is just equal to the number of generations.
-We prove in Theorems~1 and~2 that the upper and lower bounds on the expected number of generations of SMS-EMOA solving \ojzj\ are $O(\mu n^k)$ and $\Omega (n^k)$, respectively.
-Note that we use $poly(n)$ to denote any polynomial of $n$. \begin{theorem}[Upper bound] For SMS-EMOA solving \ojzj, if using a population size $\mu$ such that $n-2k+3\le \mu$, then the expected number of generations for finding the Pareto front is $O(\mu n^k)$. \end{theorem} \begin{theorem}[Lower bound] For SMS-EMOA solving \ojzj\ with $n-2k=\Theta(n)$, if using a population size $\mu$ such that $n-2k+3\le \mu=poly(n)$, then the expected number of generations for finding the Pareto front is $\Omega(n^k)$. \end{theorem} The proof of Theorem~1 relies on Lemma~1, which shows that once an objective vector $\bmf^*$ in the Pareto front is found, it will always be maintained, i.e., there will always exist a solution whose objective vector is $\bmf^*$ in the population. \begin{lemma} For SMS-EMOA solving \ojzj, if using a population size $\mu$ such that $ n-2k+3\le \mu$, then an objective vector $\bmf^*$ in the Pareto front will always be maintained once it has been found. \end{lemma} \begin{proof} Suppose the objective vector $(a,n+2k-a), a\in[2k..n] \cup \{k,n+k\}$, in the Pareto front is obtained by SMS-EMOA, i.e., there exists a solution $\bmx$ in $Q$ (i.e., $P\cup \{\bmx'\}$ in line~5 of Algorithm~1) such that $\bmf(\bmx)=(a,n+2k-a)$.
-If at least two solutions correspond to the objective vector, then at least one of them will still be maintained in the next generation because only one solution is removed by Algorithm~2.
+The main proof idea of Theorem~1 is to divide the optimization procedure into two phases, where the first phase aims at finding the inner part $F_{I}^*$ (in Eq.~\eqref{eq:FI}) of the Pareto front, and the second phase aims at finding the remaining two extreme vectors on the Pareto front, i.e., $F^* \setminus F_{I}^*=\{(k,n+k),(n+k,k)\}$, corresponding to the two Pareto optimal solutions $0^n$ and $1^n$. \begin{theorem} For SMS-EMOA solving \ojzj, if using a population size $\mu$ such that $\mu\ge n-2k+3$, then the expected number of generations for finding the Pareto front is $O(\mu n^k)$. \end{theorem} Before proving Theorem~\ref{thm:sms-upper-ojzj}, we first present Lemma~\ref{lem:sms-upper-ojzj}, which shows that once an objective vector $\bmf^*$ on the Pareto front is found, it will always be maintained, i.e., there will always exist a solution in the population whose objective vector is $\bmf^*$. \begin{lemma} For SMS-EMOA solving \ojzj, if using a population size $\mu$ such that $\mu\ge n-2k+3$, then an objective vector $\bmf^*$ on the Pareto front will always be maintained once it has been found. \end{lemma} \begin{myproofd} Suppose the objective vector $(a,n+2k-a), a\in[2k\dots n] \cup \{k,n+k\}$, on the Pareto front is obtained by SMS-EMOA, i.e., there exists at least one solution in $Q$ (i.e., $P\cup \{\bmx'\}$ in line~5 of Algorithm~\ref{alg:sms-emoa}) corresponding to the objective vector $(a,n+2k-a)$.
+Note that only one solution is removed in each generation by Algorithm~\ref{alg:smspopdate}, thus we only need to consider the case that exactly one solution (denoted as $\bmx^*$) corresponds to the objective vector $(a,n+2k-a)$.
+Since $\bmx^*$ cannot be dominated by any other solution, we have $\bmx^* \in R_1$ in the \smspopdate\ procedure.
+We also have $\Delta_{\bmr}(\bmx^*,R_1)=HV_{\bmr}(R_1)-HV_{\bmr}(R_1\setminus \{\bmx^*\})>0$ because the region